On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: Strongly temporalisable trip networks

 For any clause $c_j$ and for any variable $x_i$ appearing in $c_j$, we set $\tau(\symtrip{$T$}_{j,i}^{\mathrm{w}}) = t_{\mathrm{v}}+6$, and, for any two clause $c_j$ and $c_h$ with $j\neq h$, we set $\tau(\symtrip{$T$}_{j,h}^{\mathrm{v}}) = t_{\mathrm{v}}+6$: this implies that all these trips reach their top clause node at the same time, that is, $t_{\mathrm{v}}+7$.
 For each $i \in [n]$, if $\alpha(x_i)=\true$, then we set $\tau(\symtrip{$T$}_{i}^{\mathrm{f}}) = t_{\mathrm{v}}+8$, $\tau(T_{i}^{\mathrm{a}}) = t_{\mathrm{v}}+9$, and $\tau(\symtrip{$T$}_{i}^{\mathrm{t}}) = t_{\mathrm{v}}+10$, so that $\tau$ activates $(t_i^2,t_i^1)$ ($t_i^1$ being reachable at time $t_{\mathrm{v}}+12$).
 Otherwise (that is, $\alpha(x_i)=\false$), we set $\tau(\symtrip{$T$}_{i}^{\mathrm{t}}) = t_{\mathrm{v}}+8$, $\tau(\symtrip{$T$}_{i}^{\mathrm{a}}) = t_{\mathrm{v}}+9$, and $\tau(\symtrip{$T$}_{i}^{\mathrm{f}}) = t_{\mathrm{v}}+10$ so that $\tau$ activates $(f_i^2,f_i^1)$ ($f_i^1$ being reachable at time $t_{\mathrm{v}}+12$).
 For any clause $c_j$ and for any variable $x_i$ appearing in $c_j$, we set $\tau(\symtrip{$T$}_{j,i}^{\mathrm{u}})= t_{\mathrm{v}}+12$.
 Note that $\symtrip{$T$}_{j,i}^{\mathrm{u}}$arrives in $B$ at time $t_{\mathrm{v}}+14+l$.

 We now show that the $\tau$-reachability is at least $Q$.
-To this aim, let $G=G[D,\tnet{},\tau]$ be the temporal graph induced by $\tau$, and let $X$ be set of the following nodes: the top and bottom tail nodes, the middle nodes, the two hub nodes, and the nodes $c_{j}^{1}$ for $j\in[m]$ (note that $V\setminus X$ contains all the head nodes, all the variable nodes, and the nodes $c_{j}^{2}$ for $j\in[m]$).
+To this aim, let $G=G[D,\tnet{},\tau]$ be the temporal graph induced by $\tau$, and let $X$ be the set of the following nodes: the top and bottom tail nodes, the middle nodes, the two hub nodes, and the nodes $c_{j}^{1}$ for $j\in[m]$ (note that $V\setminus X$ contains all the head nodes, all the variable nodes, and the nodes $c_{j}^{2}$ for $j\in[m]$, and that, hence, $|V|-|X|=7n+m(m+3)$).

 \begin{claim} For any node $x\in X$ and for any node $v\in V$, $v\in\reach{G}{x}$ and $x\in\reach{G}{v}$. \end{claim}